How do we make a better government?

 Abraham Lincoln

-The first step in this two-step Convention would be educational in nature and would be conducted on a single day from 9 to 6:30 CST.
-This day is intended to educate our citizenry on the debates, systems, and discussions that are key components of modern government.
-The result would be to have some of the best professionals in the nation walking the rest of us through their field of expertise, passing the baton of national attention along, outlining the potential structure of our government piece by theoretical piece, explaining exactly why our government should be structured in a certain way.
-The American People, of course, would be encouraged to provide immediate responses, creating a massive amount of data regarding the public’s opinions, data which can be analyzed over the coming days, weeks, and months.
+The first step in this two-step Convention would be conducted on a single Monday from 9:00 to 6:30 CST.
+This day is intended to educate our citizenry on the debates, systems, and discussions that are key components of an optimal government.
+The goal is to have some of the best professionals in the nation walking the rest of us through their field of expertise, passing the baton of national attention along, outlining the potential structure of our ideal state piece by theoretical piece, explaining exactly why our government should be structured in a certain way.

-The second step follows this first day and lasts for a single week.
-In this second step, a committee of experts, each group representing one of the Ministries outlined in the manifesto, begins the formulation of their specific Ministry.
-Unlike the first step, which is designed to bring the entire nation together to sync realities and understandings, this second step is designed to divide the American People according to what they know or care the most about.
-The lawyers will flow into the Ministry of Governance, the economists will siphon off into the Ministry of Money, the farmers and nutritionists will migrate into the livestream held by the Ministry of Food, and so on.
+The second step follows this first day and lasts for the following four days.
+In this second step, a trio of experts and a committed subset of our People, each group discussing one of the Ministries outlined in the manifesto, works together to create a series of long term, continent wide plans.
+Unlike the first step, which is designed to bring the entire nation together to sync realities and understandings, to getting us all on the same page, this second step is designed to divide the American People according to what we know or care the most about.
+The lawyers will flow into the Ministry of Governance, the bankers and economists will siphon off into the Ministry of Money, the farmers and nutritionists will migrate into the livestream held by the Ministry of Food, and so on.
+If a farmer somehow has extensive experience in judicial theory, they have the option to flow into their preferred livestream.
+The point is to gather the judgment of all interested Americans onto a single simple question: How do we meet our needs?

 There are multiple goals for the second day.
 The first goal is to establish 1, 3, 10, & 25 year plans for each Ministry.
 These plans are intended to establish a framework for each Ministry, outlining how they shall be developed and operated.
-These plans would be created and continually refined by combining the wisdom and knowledge of the selected experts/delegates and harnessing the aggregate wisdom of people in their field.
-In theory, our foremost professionals and the American People would influence each other, with the professionals educating the public and drawing up the actual blueprint for their Ministry, and the public informing the delegates of their collective will and preferences.
-It must be stressed that this second step would not result in the construction of these Ministries, as that will take years, if not decades, to be realized – but it would result in their creation Over the coming years and decades, the plans established during this Convention will be continually refined by the Ministries themselves with input from the American People.
+These plans would be created and continually refined by combining the wisdom and knowledge of the selected experts/delegates and harnessing the aggregate wisdom and will of people in each specific field.
+In theory, our foremost professionals and the American People would react to each other, with the professionals educating the public and drawing up the actual blueprint for their Ministry, and the public informing the delegates of their collective will and preferences.
+It must be stressed that this second step would not result in the creation of these Ministries, as that will take years, if not decades, to be realized.
+It would, however, result in their birth.

 The second goal of the second step is to elect individual ministers for each Ministry.
-This shall occur at the end of the second day, once Ministerial plans have been established, and the candidates shall be the aforementioned experts that helped design their institution.
-For the sake of logistics and simplicity, the voters for this first vote shall be the seven candidates themselves.
-In other words, the seven delegates that create the plans for the Ministry of Information shall be the ones who elect, from amongst themselves, their Ministry of Information’s first minister.
+This shall occur at the end of the second step, once Ministerial Plans have been established, and the candidates shall be the aforementioned experts that anchored the design of their institution.
+For the sake of logistics and simplicity, the voters for this first vote shall be the three candidates themselves.
+In other words, the three delegates that oversee the plans for the Ministry of Information shall be the ones who elect, from amongst themselves, their Ministry of Information’s first minister.

 The veto power the American People have over this Constitutional conversion cannot be overstated; it is paramount to the appeal and success of this enterprise.
 The referendum serves as a democratic safeguard, and given its importance, the logistics of actually organizing that referendum should be left to individuals who are extremely capable, experienced, and trustworthy.
-The four ex-Presidents, the Chief Justice of the Supreme Court, and the party leaders of the House and Senate would be stellar candidates for this job, bringing bipartisan comradery, undeniable legitimacy, and decades of experience at all levels and across all branches of our political system.
-Bringing in the leaders of the existing government and making them key figures in this monumental transition should also help ensure a peaceful transition of governments.
+The four ex-Presidents, the Chief Justice of the Supreme Court, and the party leaders of the House and Senate would make a stellar team for this job, bringing bipartisan comradery, undeniable legitimacy, and decades of experience at all levels and across all branches of our political system.
+Bringing in the leaders of the existing government and making them responsible for this monumental transition should help ensure a peaceful transition of power.

 “A good plan violently executed now is better than a perfect plan executed next week.”